nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Finding a contact while all contacts are being shown

-   1. Prerequisites: List all contacts using the `list` command.
+   1. Prerequisites: List all contacts using the `list` or `clist` command.
 Multiple contacts in the list.

    1. Test case: `find n/Alice d/Math`<br>
-      Expected: All contacts that has "Alice" in their name, and "Math" in their department is shown.
+      Expected: All contacts that has "Alice" in their name, and "Math" in their department are shown.
-      .
-Timestamp in the status bar is updated.

    1. Test case: `find n/`<br>
       Expected: No contacts filtered.
 Error details shown in the status message.
-Status bar remains the same.

    1. Other incorrect find commands to try: `find p/abcdef`, `find`, `find Alice`, `...`
+      Expected: Similar to previous.

+1. _{ more test cases …​ }_

+### Assigning a contact to one or more modules

+1. Assigning a contact while all contacts are being shown

+   1. Prerequisites: List all contacts and modules in the active semester using the `list` command.
+Active semester only has modules with module codes `CS1010`, `CS2103`, `CS2100`.
+   Contact on index `1` is not an instructor of any module, while contact on index `2` is an instructor of modules with module codes `CS2103` and `CS2100`.

+   1. Test case : `assign 1 m/CS1010`<br>
+      Expected: First contact is assigned to the CS1010 module.
+Name of contact shown in module card.

+   1. Test case : `assign 1 m/CS2103 m/CS2100`<br>
+      Expected: First contact is assigned to both CS2103 and CS2100 modules.
+Name of contact shown in module cards.

+   1. Test case: `assign 2 m/CS2103 m/CS1010`<br>
+      Expected: No contacts assigned to any modules.
+Error details shown in the status message.

+   1. Test case: `assign 0 m/CS2103 m/CS2100`<br>
+      Expected: No contacts assigned to any modules.
+Error details shown in the status message.

+   1. Test case: `assign 1 m/CS3230`<br>
+      Expected: No contacts assigned to any modules.
+Error details shown in the status message.

+   1. Other incorrect assign commands to try: `assign m/cs2013`, `assign`, `assign x m/cs2103`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

+1. Assigning a contact while contacts are being filtered

+   1. Prerequisites: Filter contacts by attributes using the `find` command.
+Other prerequisites are similar to previous.

+   1. Test cases similar to previous.

+1. _{ more test cases …​ }_

+### Switching the active semester

+1. Prerequisites: Active semester is Semester 1.

+1. Test case: `switch`<br>
+   Expected: Active semester switched to Semester 2.
+Module list view updates to the active semester.

+1. Test case: `switch m/`<br>
+   Expected: Active semester unchanged.
+Error details shown in the status message.

+1. Other incorrect assign commands to try: `switch switch`
    Expected: Similar to previous.

 1. _{ more test cases …​ }_

 ### Saving data